March 31, 2022

 You’re working hard to build your business.
 You’re speaking to a prospective partner or supplier and need to share confidential information with them – like intellectual property (especially where you are considering applying for a patent), client lists, proprietary processes, or supplier and customer agreements – but you’re worried about the information being misused.
 Even worse, if it was misused it could really damage your business.

-That’s where we step in to create you a bespoke agreement that’ll make you feel less ‘AAAHHH!’ and more ‘Ahhhhhh….’
+That’s where we step in to create you a bespoke non disclosure agreement that’ll make you feel less ‘AAAHHH!’ and more ‘Ahhhhhh….’

 Now, just because you want to keep some information secret, doesn’t make it confidential, as defined by law.